Platzhalten/Wolvlist/images/information.md

 ## roles folder

-here is a do what you want zone you can add, change, remove Images without consequences this will only affect the search bar
+here is a "do what you want zone" you can add, change, remove Images without consequences this will only affect the search bar